 The Maui Whale Watching Snorkel Tour steers a glass bottom boat along Maui’s coastline in search of humpback whales.
 The vessel also includes two restrooms, a water slide, submerged boarding ladders, a bar, open deck space, and onboard showers.

 Your tour also includes food and beverages along with complimentary hotel transportation (depending on where you’re staying on the island.)

 Sail Trilogy Tours

-Plus, while onboard, guests can listen to the mesmerizing whale songs through hydrophones.
-And if all that whale watching makes you hungry, the cruises serve light appetizers along with alcoholic and non-alcoholic beverages.
+In addition, while onboard, guests can listen to mesmerizing whale songs through hydrophones.
+And if all that whale watching makes you hungry, these cruises serve light appetizers along with alcoholic and non-alcoholic beverages.

-Sail Trilogy tours are limited to smaller groups, so be sure to reserve your spot ASAP if their tours interest you!
+Sail Trilogy tours are limited to smaller groups and ever popular, so be sure to reserve your spot ASAP.

 Since the 4.5-hour tour begins a bit earlier in the day, Maui Boat Trips also include a continental breakfast and savory lunch!
 Come hungry and ready to search for humpback whales.